-In a landmark case this July, the Supreme Court ruled that about half of Oklahoma is Native American land, a decision that could have major implications for current and future litigation.
-In another victory for indigenous communities, a judge halted progress on the Dakota Access Pipeline, long protested by the nearby Standing Rock Sioux community.
+In a landmark case in July of 2020, the Supreme Court ruled that about half of Oklahoma is Native American land, a decision that could have major implications for current and future litigation.
+In another victory for indigenous communities the same year, a judge halted progress on the Dakota Access Pipeline, long protested by the nearby Standing Rock Sioux community.
 While most major events and conversations involving native communities remain centered in Western states, many of these communities have roots elsewhere.
 Though historically forced to relocate or migrate West, tribes called Northwest Ohio their home long before European settlers did.

 “Ohio was the original ‘Indian territory’ of the U.S. in the 1790s.
 We had reservations, for a brief time,” Dr. Barbara Mann, author and professor at the University of Toledo, said in an email.
 Mann has published extensively, noting that as she went into academia, the Ohio Indigenous elders gave her the task of “setting the record straight.”

 Along with the formation and gradual expansion of the United States came the strategies of creating oftentimes-dishonest “Indian treaties” to claim Ohio for settlers.
 Such treaties include the Fort Stanwix Treaty, Fort McIntosh Treaty, the Mouth of the Great Miami Treaty and the Fort Harmar Treaty, which applied pressure to the Union of Ohio Natives, which allowed Indigenous peoples to call Ohio their territory.
 The Greenville Treaty, however, granted a collective of European settlers permission to claim Ohio as farmland.
 Amidst turmoil and expansion with the succession of wars and the American Revolution from 1747 to 1794, many settlers took the opportunity to obtain cheap and available land, seeking after their own prosperity.
 From that point on, the Indigenous communities in Ohio either left or remained unrecognized.